BioPath: Biohazards Medical Monitoring Policy

 The SHCC conducts the health assessment.

-- When the complete health assessment status is established, the SHCC distributes copies of the Authorization Form to the Supervisor and EH&S.
+- When the complete health assessment status is established, the SHCC, provides a copy of the final authorization form to EH&S.

 Renewal BioPath health assessments are required at least every year.
 The Renewal Form is two pages: